-école M is committed to sustainable development
+L'école M is committed to sustainable development

 Joséphine Vigouroux

-• What is the eco-school project?
+• What is the Eco-School project?

 At école M, raising our students' awareness of sustainable development, ecology, environmental preservation, recycling and ecogestures is a priority, so that from an early age they become aware of their impact on the planet and become eco-citizens.
 We have decided to frame our environmental approach by joining the Eco école program, an international program for education in sustainable development (ESD), supported by the French Ministry of Education.

-Our aim is to make a solid and lasting commitment to sustainable development on the part of everyone involved in our nursery school: children and teachers, management, staff and parents, as well as all our partners.
-Together, we want to play an active role in the ecological transition and pass on sustainable ecological values to our pupils.
-Awarded by the Teragir association, the Eco-Ecole label seems to us to be the most appropriate approach for meeting the 17 sustainable development goals set by the UN as part of theAgenda 2030.
+Our goal is to firmly and sustainably engage all stakeholders in our preschool in sustainable development: children and teachers, management, staff, and parents, as well as all our partners.
+Together, we aim to be active participants in the ecological transition and to instill in our students lasting civic values regarding ecology.
+Awarded by the Teragir association, the Eco-Ecole label seems to us the most appropriate approach to meet the 17 sustainable development goals set by the UN within the framework of Agenda 2030.

 • Our school project for the 2019-20 school year: waste